Secure Remote Login

 SSHv2 clients are available for a variety of platforms.

 For Windows, Stanford has a volume license for SecureCRT.

 MacOS X comes with OpenSSH pre installed.
 You can run ssh from the command prompt in the Terminal application.
-A free SSHv2 client for all MacOS versions since 7.5.1 is MacSSH.
+Stanford also provides LelandSSH to assist MacOS users in establishing SSH sessions.

 The original SSH protocol 1 has a number of serious flaws which could lead to a connection being intercepted.
-All up-to-date implementations of the SSH server support protocol 2, so it would be wise to avoid the use of protocol 1 altogether.
-Unfortunately, the difference between the two protocols is not visible to the user in normal operation.
-To be certain, follow the instructions for configuring clients for protocol 2.
+All up-to-date implementations of the SSH server support protocol 2, and the FarmShare systems will not accept connections with the older protcol.

 The security of the SSH protocol ultimately depends upon trusting the validity of both the client's and the server's credentials.
 It is therefore vitally important for the user to verify that the server they are trying to contact has a public key that is correct and trusted.
-The Leland Systems Group provides a list of host keys for the public cluster machines in section 3 of their Installing SSH Kits page.
+The host key fingerprint for the FarmShare cluster machines can be found in the FarmShare User Guide.